ucb-rit/savio-training-intro-fall-2020/intro.md

 # Savio computing nodes

-Let's take a look at the hardware specifications of the computing nodes on the cluster [(see the *Hardware Configuration* section of this document)](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide).
+Let's take a look at the [hardware specifications](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/hardware-config) of the computing nodes on teh cluster.

 The nodes are divided into several pools, called partitions.
-These partitions have different restrictions and costs associated with them ([see the *Scheduler Configuration* section of this document](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide) and [the associated costs in Service Units](http://research-it.berkeley.edu/services/high-performance-computing/service-units-savio#Scaling)).
+These partitions have different restrictions and costs associated with them ([see the *Scheduler Configuration* section of this document](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/running-your-jobs/scheduler-config) and [the associated costs in Service Units](http://research-it.berkeley.edu/services/high-performance-computing/service-units-savio#Scaling)).
 Any job you submit must be submitted to a partition to which you have access.

 # Disk space options (home, scratch, group, condo storage)

-You have access to the following disk space, described [here in the *Storage and Backup* section](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide).
+You have access to the following disk space, described [here in the *Storage and Backup* section](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/storing-data).

 Those directories: